Computational Drug Design

-GPCRs constitute one of the largest human protein families.
+G protein-coupled receptors (GPCRs) constitute one of the largest human protein families.
 They are cell-surface receptors widely abundant in physiological systems and mediate the effect of ca 30% of marketed drugs.
-The Gloriam group studies receptor structures and functions of a number of GPCRs and applies computational methods to identify ligands:
+The Gloriam group studies receptor structures and functions of a number of GPCRs and applies computational methods to identify ligands.

-- Orphan receptors have unknown physiological ligands and functions.
-Elucidating these can unravel new physiological signal systems and therapeutic targets.
+We identify orphan receptor ligands and probes to characterise new physiological signal systems and therapeutic targets.

-- Modern drug design is highly interdisciplinary.
-Computational drug design guides chemical synthesis and rationalised pharmacological activities.
+Computational drug design guides chemical synthesis and rationalise pharmacological activities.